WhySooooFurious/Ultimate-Sideloading-Guide/docs/translation.md

    - Keep the `wsf-app-guides` folder and delete the others.

 3. **Locate Guides:**
-   - Navigate to the `en` folder to find all necessary guides to be translated
+   - Navigate to the `en` folder to find all necessary guides to be translated, do not translate from other languages

 4. **Translate Maintainer Information:**
    - Open `maintainer_information.md`.
-   - Translate the content into your language, ensuring accuracy.
+     Here you'll have a bit of a snippet of how you should translate, with an example down below in Spanish

    - **Translate the following:**